Camera Support #10502

 Now I'll do the thing with the white balance presets.

-#8 Updated by Davide Alberelli about 3 years ago
+#8 Updated by Davide Alberelli over 3 years ago

 And these are the perl script wb_extract.pl http://paste.ubuntu.com/11529224/